Peymankor/Bayesopt_well_control/0_Paper1_main.md

 # Introduction:

 \doublespacing

-Well control optimization (also known as production optimization) can be defined as making the best decision for a set of control variables in continuous space, given a pre-defined objective function.
-The objective function generally relies on a reservoir simulator to evaluate the proposed well control decision for the period of the reservoir life cycle.
-On the other hand, the decision alternatives are usually well injection/production rates or bottom-hole pressure (BHPs) in continuous space.
+Well-control optimization (also known as production optimization) can be defined as making the best decision for a set of control variables in continuous space, given a pre-defined objective function.
+The objective function generally relies on a reservoir simulator to evaluate the proposed control variable for the period of the reservoir life cycle[^1].
+On the other hand, the decision alternatives are usually well injection/production rates or bottom-hole pressure (BHPs) in continuous space, subject to a set of constraints.
 Given the objective function and alternatives, uncertainties are represented by a set of geological realizations (i.e., an ensemble).
 Known, as Robust Optimization (RO), within RO, the objective is to find a control vector to maximize the expected value of the objective function over geological uncertainty.
 In contrast, in the deterministic case, the source of uncertainty in the geological model is ignored.
-Well control optimization typically poses challenges as the objective function is non-linear and non-convex.
+Well-control optimization typically poses challenges as the objective function is non-linear and non-convex [@debrito2020].
 Moreover, the optimization problem becomes computationally demanding in the RO setting, where many geological models must be considered to represent the uncertainty.
 This renders the optimization problem computationally expensive, if not prohibitive, in large-scale systems where (potentially) hundreds of wells are involved.

+[^1]: In the case of Closed-loop Reservoir Management, we may not perform one optimization for the reservoir life-cycle.
+The optimization process is broken down into multiple steps, where data assimilation is performed between each cycle.
+Even in that case, the well-control optimization should be done from the start to the first stage of the data assimilation step.
+This cycle continues until the end of the field.
+Say the field has a life-cycle of 20 years; optimization can be done every five years.

-Literature of well control optimization can be viewed from two angles.
-First, the focus is on the type of optimization algorithm used for this type of problem.
+Literature of well-control optimization can be viewed from two angles.
+First, the focus is on the type (category) of the optimization algorithm.
 Broadly speaking, the type of optimization algorithm could be divided into two categories, gradient-based and gradient-free.

-[@sarma2005] applied adjoint-gradient based optimization to waterflooding problem. [@vanessen2009] optimized hydrocarbon production under geological uncertainty (in RO setting), where an adjoint-based method is used for obtaining the gradient information.
+@vanessen2009 optimized hydrocarbon production under geological uncertainty (in RO setting), where an adjoint-based method is used for obtaining the gradient information.
 The adjoint-based procedure is more efficient because it uses gradients that are constructed efficiently from the underlying simulator.
 However, the adjoint-based method requires access to the source code of the reservoir simulator, which is seldom available for commercial simulators, and is computationally intensive. @chen2009 introduced the ensemble-based optimization method (EnOpt), in which the gradient is approximated by the covariance between the objective function values and the control variables. @do2013 analyzed the theoretical connections between EnOpt and other approximate gradient-based optimization methods.
 Having realized that it is unnecessary to approximate the ensemble mean to the sample mean as was done by @chen2009, @do2013 used the ensemble mean in their EnOpt formulation. @stordal2016 had a theoretical look at EnOpt formulation and showed that EnOpt is a special case of well-defined natural evolution strategy known as Gaussian Mutation.
 It is a special case from this perspective that EnOpt is Gaussian Mutation without the evolution of covariance matrix $(\sum)$ of multivariate Gaussian density.

 On the other hand, gradient-free methods represent a useful alternative when the exact computation of gradient is not available or is too expensive to compute.
 The gradient-free methods can be divided into two major classes, stochastic and pattern search.
-Both of these classes are noninvasive with respect to the simulator, though they are usually less efficient and require a larger number of function evaluations than adjoint-gradient methods.
+Both of these classes do not need access to the source code of the simulator or approximation of the gradient.
+However, they are usually less efficient and require a larger number of function evaluations than adjoint-gradient methods.

-Probably the first use of the gradient-free method for subsurface application, [@harding1998] applied genetic algorithm (GA) to production scheduling of linked oil and gas fields.
+Probably the first use of the gradient-free method for subsurface application, @harding1998 applied genetic algorithm (GA) to production scheduling of linked oil and gas fields.
 A Comparison study was performed, and they showed the GA outperforms simulated annealing (SA) and sequential quadratic programming (SQP) techniques and a hybrid of the two.
-GA was utilized later by [@almeida2007] for the optimization of control valves in the intelligent wells.
+GA was utilized later by @almeida2007 for the optimization of control valves in the intelligent wells.
 They found that significant profit was achieved in comparison to using conventional methods (no valve control).
-More recently, [@lushpeev2018] applied Particle Swarm Optimization (PSO) to a real field case to find optimum injection mode for the mature field.
-Control variables were the change in injection rates of 3 injectors, and results of field experiments show the improvement in relative recovery after applying the modified solution of the optimization algorithm.
+More recently, @lushpeev2018 applied Particle Swarm Optimization (PSO) to a real field case to find optimum injection mode for the mature field.
+Control variables were the change in injection rates of 3 injectors, and results of field experiments show the improvement in relative recovery after applying the modified solution of the optimization algorithm.[@torczon1997]

-Generalized Pattern-search (GPS) methods [@torczon1997; @dennis] are another types of gradient-free techniques has been applied in well control optimization problem.
+Generalized Pattern-search (GPS) methods [@torczon1997] are another types of gradient-free techniques has been applied in well control optimization problem.
 The pattern-search method relies on polling; a stencil is centered at the current solution at any particular iteration.
 The stencil comprises a set of directions such that at least one is a descent direction.
 If some of the points in the stencil represent an improvement in the objective function, the stencil is moved to one of these new solutions.
 GPS, including its variant (Mesh Adaptive Direct Search), is usually considered a local search method.
 However due to its ability to parallelize, it has been well used in the literature of well control optimization. [@echeverríaciaurri2010; @asadollahi2014; @foroud2016; @nwachukwu2018].
 To overcome the locality of the GPS methods, a hybrid of the PSO as global method and then using pattern search for local search in iterative (PSO-MADS) way as well proposed in the work of [@isebor2013; @debrito2020].

 ## Survey of surrogate-based papers in Onepetro database

-In the previous section, we reviewed commonly used optimization algorithms in well control optimization.
-Also, we highlighted two major categories for well control optimization.
-However, it should be noted that even with a more efficient optimization method like EnOpt, still performing full RO optimization with full physic reservoir simulators is computationally prohibitive [@hong2017]. we will discuss the detail of this computational burden more in next Section.
+In the previous section, we reviewed two major categories (gradient-based and gradient-free) for well control optimization.
+However, it should be noted that even with a more computationally efficient optimization method like EnOpt, still performing full RO optimization with full physic reservoir simulators is computationally prohibitive [@hong2017].
+We will discuss the detail of this computational burden more in Section \@ref(problem-statement).
 In order to make RO feasible, two general approaches have been introduced.
 The first set of techniques targets the flow problem.
 These methods include capacitance-resistance models [@hong2017; @yousef2006; @zhao2015], deep-learning, machine learning surrogates [@kim2021; @nwachukwu2018; @kim2020; @chai2021] and reduced-physics simulations [@debrito2020; @nasir2021; @møyner2014].
 These methods generally entail approximating the high-fidelity flow simulation model with a lower-fidelity or reduced order model, or a model-based on simplified flow physics.
 To get insight into how this line of research is evolving, we performed a small text mining task.
 Mining the more than 100000 peer-reviewed papers published in (www.onepetro.org), we count the number of the papers with "one" of the following keywords in their abstract:

 1. "Proxy" + " Optimization" + "Reservoir"
 2. "Surrogate" + "Optimization" + " Reservoir"